R4MG0/Blog/README.md

 > - Mail: guest@guest.ch
 > - Password: Guest
 > 7. When you have logined, can you have fun with the Site

-### After Install

-> 1. If you want, you can be root but you should contact me for the Login.